twocolors/esphome-native-api/README.md

 - `host` - (REQUIRED).
 Host or ip to connect to
 - `port` - optional.
 Default - `6053`.
 Port to connect to
-- `password` - passsword.
+- `encryptionKey` - encryption Key.
 Default - `''`.
+The pre-shared key for the encryption.
+This is a 32-byte base64 encoded string
-Password used to authorized the client
+- `password` - passsword (Deprecated).
+Default - `''`.
+Password used to authorized the client, It is recommended to use the encryptionKey
 - `reconnect` - optional.
 Default - `true`. indicates wheter reconnect automatically or not
 - `reconnectInterval` - optional.
 Default - `30000`.
 Number.
 Amount of miliseconds to wait before new try
 - `clearSession` - optional.
 Default - `true`.
 Set `true` to forget any information after reconnection